Frequently Asked Questions

 If health care is needed, the parent’s health care insurance policy would be primary and IGFA’s health insurance policy would be secondary.
 If a child were not covered by insurance, IGFA’s health insurance would then be primary.

 What is our safety and regulations policy?
-What precautions do we practice ensuring safety?
+What precautions do we practice to ensure safety?
 What is the protocol for safety when participating in water activities?

-Camp counselors always carry a binder with them which contains all camper emergency information and contact phone numbers.
+Camp counselors always carry a binder with them, which contains all camper emergency information and contact phone numbers.
 There is at least 1 chaperone for every 10 children, all instructors are CPR and First Aid certified.
-When on boat field trips, they’ll have personal floatation devices (PFDs) available, and when swimming at beaches or pools lifeguards are present.
+When on boat field trips, they’ll have personal floatation devices (PFDs) available.

 What if a child becomes ill?

-If your child is ill and cannot attend, please call the education camp cell phone at (954) 849-8871 and notify the staff so that we do not hold the bus or wait unnecessarily for your child.
-If the child should become sick while in camp and participating in activities, a staff member would make the child as comfortable as possible and contact a parent/guardian for an early pickup.
+If your child is ill and cannot attend, please call the education camp cell phone on (954) 849-8871 and notify the staff so that we do not hold the bus or wait unnecessarily for your child.
+If the child becomes sick while in camp and participating in activities, a staff member would make the child as comfortable as possible and contact a parent/guardian for an early pickup.
 DO NOT bring your child(ren) to the IGFA camp if they are sick.

 What if I need to contact my child or IGFA camp staff during camp?